kennyhml/abap-language-server/README.md

-## ABAP-LSP
+## ABAP Language Server
-An implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) for the ABAP Programming Language written in Rust.
+An implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) for ABAP with a main focus on integrating nicely with Visual Studio Code.

-The goal of this project is to enable programmers to write ABAP Code in an IDE of their choice, wrapping as much of the functionality that ADT offers as possible.

-While similar tools exist, most of them are quite buggy and focus on making ABAP available to vscode rather than implementing a proper LSP.
+The idea is to use the ABAP Development Tools only where needed and perform as much work as possible on the language server.
+Ideally, this means ADT should only be used to retrieve things such as objects, source code, data definitions and table data.